tuckyeah/sql-references-join/README.md

 -   [CREATE INDEX](http://www.postgresql.org/docs/9.4/static/sql-createindex.html) -
  detailed documentation of PostgreSQL's version of the SQL `CREATE INDEX` command.

-### Code Along : Create a Foreign Key

-We'll create an addresses table which references the cities table.
-Then we'll add a reference from the people table to the addresses table.

 ### Practice : Create a Foreign Key